 Hit musical Waitress first opened on Broadway in April 2016 and is the first Broadway musical in history to have four women in the top four creative roles.
 With a book by Jessie Nelson, a score by the seven-time Grammy Award-nominated Sara Bareilles, choreography by Lorin Latarro and direction by Diane Paulus, the musical opened in the UK earlier in 2019.

 On its Broadway opening, Waitress was nominated for four Outer Critics’ Circle Awards, including Outstanding New Broadway Musical; two Drama League Award Nominations, including Outstanding Production of a Broadway or Off-Broadway Musical; six Drama Desk Nominations, including Outstanding Musical; and four Tony Award Nominations, including Best Musical.

-Hannah Tointon, as seen as Tara in The Inbetweeners, Violette in Mr Selfridge and Katy Fox in Hollyoaks, will be joining the cast as Dawn, taking over from Laura Baldwin from 2 December 2019.
+Hannah Tointon, as seen as Tara in The Inbetweeners, Violette in Mr Selfridge and Katy Fox in Hollyoaks, plays Dawn, having taken over from Laura Baldwin from 2 December 2019.

 Tointon most recently starred as Zelda in The Jazz Age at the Playground Theatre.

 The latest announcement comes as Sandra Marvin settles into the role of Becky, having taken over from Marisha Wallace.
 Marvin’s stage credits include Committee and City of Angels, as well as West End roles including as Queenie in Showboat, as Motormouth Maybelle in Hairspray, and in Porgy & Bess and Ragtime.

 Joe Sugg joined the cast of the show in early September, taking over the role of Ogie from The Inbetweeners star Blake Harrison, who ended his run on Sunday 7 September 2019.
 The role was originated in the West End by 30 Rock‘s Jack McBrayer.